alishagomes/Instagram/README.md

 - [x] User can pull to refresh the last 20 posts submitted to "Instagram"
 - [x] User can tap a post to go to a Post Details activity, which includes timestamp and caption.

 <sup>*</sup> From Codepath Instructor, Chris Guzman: "I've told codepath that the portal and the README conflict.
-I've suggested that we make the sign up feature an optional story".<sup>*</sup>
+I've suggested that we make the sign up feature an optional story".

 The following **stretch** features are implemented: